SHY-Corp/LeetCode-Solutions/.github/ISSUE_TEMPLATE/create-an-issue.md

 ### Self Check

-- Ask for issue assignment before making Pull Request.
+- Ask for issue assignment and wait to get assigned to it before making Pull Request.
 - Add your file in the proper folder
 - `Clean Code` and `Documentation` for better readability
 - Add `Title` and `Description` of the program in the file